coder-hxl/x-crawl/README.md

 ## Relationship with puppeteer

-The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to crawl pages.
+The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to help us crawl pages.

-The following can be done:
+We can do the following:

 - Generate screenshots and PDFs of pages.
 - Crawl a SPA (Single-Page Application) and generate pre-rendered content (i.e. "SSR" (Server-Side Rendering)).